Estate Planning Attorney in Chicago IL – Powers of Attorney

 Contact James C. Provenza & Associates Today

-Keep in mind that death essentially cancels the power of attorney; it is no substitute for a will.
+Keep in mind that death essentially cancels the power of attorney.
+It is no substitute for a will.
 Nonetheless, creating a power of attorney is important if you want to best protect your financial assets (as well as your health) in the event that you become mentally incapacitated.
-Because this is such an important legal document, however, you should consider consulting with an estate planning attorney who can provide experience-backed legal advice.
+Because this is such an important legal document, however, you should consult with an estate planning attorney who can provide experience-backed legal advice on the topic.

 At James C. Provenza & Associates, located in Glenview, IL, we can ensure absolute diligence and supervision over the creation and, if needed, the administration of a power of attorney.
 To speak with our estate planning lawyers, call our law office today at (847) 729-3939.